 Shaftesbury Peer Support Group

-Zoom Groups started on 5th November and although there are a few issues to sort out enough people joined to make it a worthwhile thing to do and I am looking forward to improving it as it is something to get used to and approach differently to face-to-face groups.
+Zoom Groups started on 5th November 2020 and I hope to continue these alongside face-to-face meetings in the future.
+Enough people joined to make it a worthwhile thing to do and I am looking forward to improving it as it is something to get used to and approach differently to face-to-face groups.

 Peer support happens when people who have similar experiences of something difficult such as mental health problems come together to support each other.
 Crucially, the people involved play an active role in creating a safe environment for each other.
 In this space, people can use their shared experiences to give and receive support from each other.
 Peers make choices about what parts of their personal experiences they talk about, seek support for, and use to support other people.